 The expected returns for CB investors from this Bond are 0.0933, calculated as [0.912285*(23) + 0.048015*(18.4) – 20]/20.
 The expected cost of this Bond to the insurer is just the negative of the expected value of the net payouts to the insurer, i.e. E{Cost} = -[.912285x(-2) + .048015x(2.6) + 21(1-.912285-0.048015)] = $0.888 Million This cost reflects the higher expected return that the investor is receiving over a risk-free bond.

 From Table 5, we also see that the consequences of various risk bearing strategies for insolvency.
 For example, to maintain a probability of solvency greater than 0.995, the insurer would have to cover all events with joint losses of $45 million or less.
-Thus, for this constraint, the insurer would have to bring net equity, including premiums, to the Region A business of $45 Million in the absence of a cat bond or other risk transfer arrangement.
+Thus, for this constraint, the insurer would have to bring net equity, including premiums, to the Region A business of $45 Million in the absence of a cat bond or other risk transfer arrangements.
 With the indicated cat bond, the insurer would be able to maintain the same 0.995 level of solvency constraint with net equity, including premiums, of only $24 million (the difference between the losses at the insolvency-defining event {A3} and the net payouts to the insurer from the cat bond at this event).

 Let us now compare cat bonds that might be issued to transfer risks from Region A, Region B and the combined Regions A&B. Clearly, if a similarly structured cat bond to that described above for Region A were issued for Region B, the results in Region B would be less attractive for investors since the losses in Region B are both higher and more probable.
 Rather than consider this case further, we discuss the more interesting case in which we alter the structure of the bonds offered in each region to maintain the same price for cat bonds issued for Region A, Region B and Region A&B. We determine the “price” of the cat bond to be issued via the cat bond’s Sharpe Ratio, which is the bond’s expected return over the risk-free rate divided by the standard deviation of the bond’s returns.
 We assume that the investors who are considering investments in these cat bonds require a Sharpe Ratio of 0.5.
 To make matters simple, we vary only the cap on payouts from the bond, setting this so that the bond’s Sharpe Ratio will equal 0.5.

 To begin, we note the characteristics of the EP curves for the three Books of Business of interest, Regions A, B and A&B. Figure 6 shows the right-hand tail of the EP curves for Regions A and B and the combined EP Curve from both Regions.
-Note that the maximum possible loss if all events occur in the same year is $165 Million, or the sum of all losses of all events in Table 4, but combined events above $65 Million have a very low probability of occurrence.
+Note that the maximum possible loss if all events occur in the same year is $165 Million, or the sum of all losses of all events in Table 4.
+However, combined events above $65 Million have a very low probability of occurrence.
 Table 6 shows the nature of the events and their probabilities for lower losses.
 The cat bond payouts illustrated in Table 6 are for a cat bond that has the same structure of cat bond parameters as in the above examples, except that the value of the Bond is increased to $40 million.
 But we still cap the maximum payout from Bond principal at $20 million.
 In this case, the expected returns from the Region A&B Bond are 0.0747, and the expected cost of the cat bond to the insurer is $1.073 Million.